back down on bench –

 {Susan and Nancy separate.
 Susan is standing tall as she listens to her mentor}

-have GOD radiating brightly within her heart.
-Susan
+she would have GOD radiating brightly within her heart.
+Susan hugged

 shine, just like the women.
 Just like the sun.